Frankenstein (1931 film): Production

 Actors who worked on the project either were, or shortly became familiar to the fans of the Universal horror films.
 These included Frederick Kerr as the old Baron Frankenstein, Henry's father; Lionel Belmore as Herr Vogel, the Bürgermeister; Marilyn Harris as Little Maria, the girl the Monster accidentally kills; Dwight Frye as Frankenstein's hunchbacked assistant, Fritz; and Michael Mark as Ludwig, Maria's father.

 Kenneth Strickfaden designed the electrical effects that were used in the "creation scene".
 They were so successful that such effects came to be considered an essential part of every subsequent Universal film involving Frankenstein's Monster.
 Accordingly, the equipment used to produce them has come to be referred to in fan circles as "Strickfadens".
 It appears that Strickfaden managed to secure the use of at least one Tesla Coil built by the inventor Nikola Tesla himself.

 The film opened in New York City at the Mayfair Theatre on December 4, 1931, and grossed $53,000 in one week.

-Florey and Lugosi were given the Murders in the Rue Morgue film, as a consolation.
+Florey and Lugosi were given the Murders in the Rue Morgue (1932) project as a consolation.
 Lugosi would later go on to play Frankenstein's Monster in Frankenstein Meets the Wolf Man a decade later, when his career was in decline (in the original shooting script the Monster spoke, cancelling Lugosi's initial objection to the part, but his filmed dialogue sequences were cut prior to release, along with the premise that the Monster was blind, which was the way Lugosi had played it).